mpi4py/mpi4py/docs/source/appendix.rst

 Mac OS X users employing a Python distribution built with support for `Universal applications <http://www.apple.com/universal/>`_ could have trouble building *MPI for Python*, specially if they want to link against MPI libraries built without such support.
-Other source of trouble could be a Python build using a specific cross-development SDK configuration.
-Workarounds for such issues are to temporarily set the environmental variables :envvar:`ARCHFLAGS` and/or :envvar:`SDKROOT` to appropriate values in the shell before trying to build/install *MPI for Python*.
+Another source of trouble could be a Python build using a specific cross-development SDK configuration.
+Workarounds for such issues are to temporarily set the environment variables :envvar:`ARCHFLAGS` and/or :envvar:`SDKROOT` to appropriate values in the shell before trying to build/install *MPI for Python*.